SamPetering/provider-provider/README.md

 ## Usage

 ```
-// Provide you providers to ProviderProvider with the providers prop.
+// Provide your providers to ProviderProvider with the providers prop.
 <ProviderProvider providers={[ProviderA, ProviderB, ProviderC, ...]}>
   <App />
 </ProviderProvider>